 Koh Tao Murders: The secretive world of murder island

 Clearly the second headline is juicer for a tabloid.
 We also need to consider who writes such articles.
 It is very difficult for an outsider to cover such a high profile story without some shortcuts.
 Some of the locals are not familiar with how to interact with the press and this was easily and certainly abused.
 In fact many residents of Koh Tao were contacted via Facebook in order to reveal their experiences of the murders and what Koh Tao was really like now.
 From these snippets of information, somewhere in an office in a rainy city on a Monday morning they conjured up a juicy story about murders in paradise.
 A little bit of envy maybe of travelers having the time of their lives and many happy Thai families, dive instructors, dive masters, expats and business owners that love Koh Tao and its tight knit community.
+A community that banded together to help rescue the cave boys.
 Very easy to write a negative story with little actual information of a place that was unheard of before.

 Most readers are tired of reading about the same crimes and violence occurring daily in their major cities and all around the world.
 It is far more fresh and interesting to read about a crime committed in paradise on an unknown tropical island in a land far away.